 BCATS adopted a Non-Motorized Transportation Plan in 2021.
-This plan identifies recommended routes for on-road bicycle facilities and is intended to be a guide for the communities within and surrounding the BCATS area on ways to provide for non-motorized transportation within their boundaries and to make bicycling a viable transportation alternative.
+This plan identifies recommended routes for on-road bicycle facilities and is intended to be a guide for the communities within and surrounding the BCATS area on ways to provide for non-motorized transportation within the boundaries and to make bicycling a viable transportation alternative.

-One essential for creating a network of non-motorized transportation facilities is connectivity.
+One essential characteristic for creating a network of non-motorized transportation facilities is the need for connectivity.
 To create the network, the routes that will provide non-motorized facilities must be defined prior to developing the system.
-They should connect non-motorized users between their homes and destinations throughout the area.
-To make these routes possible, they must incorporate more than just the low volume residential/local roads and the separated trail system.
+The non-motorized facilities should connect non-motorized users between homes and market destinations throughout the area.
+To make these routes possible, these facilities must incorporate more than just the low volume residential/local roads and the separated trail system.
 The arterial and collector roads are needed to provide non-motorized transportation system connectors to the user's destination(s).
 Once a network of non-motorized facilities is established, it also needs to be maintained as any roadway.
 Proper maintenance on the network including on-road bicycle facilities and separated non-motorized facilities (shared use paths, sidewalks, etc.) is essential to providing a connected network of non-motorized transportation facilities.

-The creation of a connected network of non-motorized routes could be a vital component in the Fast Act performance measure and EMCOG study on enhancing travel and tourism.
+The creation of a connected network of non-motorized routes could be a vital component in federal performance measures and EMCOG study on enhancing travel and tourism.
 MDOT is currently conducting case studies throughout Michigan on the benefits of bicycling in the community and the economy in a city.
-Key results from the study showed that throughout the state of Michigan total benefits of bicycling is approximately \$668 million including \$38 million in event and tourism spending.
+Key results from the study showed that throughout the state of Michigan total benefits of bicycling is approximately \$668 million including \$38 million in event and tourism spending1.
 The BCATS area with the existing and future development of regional trails could become a destination for bicycling, running, and kayaking events and a stop for long distance riders.
 Bicycle tourist seek scenic trails, support and service facilities (bike maintenance area and good maps) and nearby attractions which are provided or can be provided in the BCATS area.